broadinstitute/widdler/README.md

   -S {ale,btl-cromwell,localhost,gscid-cromwell}, --server {ale,btl-cromwell,localhost,gscid-cromwell}
-                        Choose a cromwell server from ['ale', 'btl-cromwell', 'localhost', 'gscid-cromwell'] (default: None) -a, --all             Query for all users. (default: False)
+                        Choose a cromwell server from ['ale', 'btl-cromwell', 'localhost', 'gscid-cromwell'] (default: None) -f {Running,Submitted,QueuedInCromwell,Failed,Aborted,Succeeded}, --filter {Running,Submitted,QueuedInCromwell,Failed,Aborted,Succeeded}
+                        Filter by a workflow status from those listed above.
+                        May be specified more than once. (default: None)

+  -a, --all             Query for all users. (default: False)
 ```